matteo353/8-Puzzle-Solver/readme.txt

-#8 Puzzle Solver
-Agents capable of solving an 8-puzzle with a specified start state for the board.
+Multiple agents capable of solving an 8-puzzle with a specified start state for the board.
+Each agent is implemented through their respective class
 Agents consist of:
 Breadth first search
 Greedy Best-first-search